puli/repository/docs/getting-started/composer-agnostics.rst

 You are developing an application.
 You don't want to use the `Composer plugin`_.
 Instead, you would like to manage your Puli_ repository manually.

-If you don't know what Puli is or why you should support it, read :doc:`../at-a-glance` first.
+If you don't know what Puli is or why you should use it, read :doc:`../at-a-glance` first.

 The Problem with Resources